Interstate 40 in North Carolina: Eastern North Carolina

-I-40 continues southeast through rural Johnston County, meeting NC 96 (exit 334) north of Peacocks Crossroads.
-Approaching Newton Grove, I-40 leaves Johnston County and enters into Sampson County.
+I-40 continues southeast through rural Johnston County farmland, meeting NC 96 (exit 334) north of Peacocks Crossroads.
+Approaching Newton Grove, I-40 leaves Johnston County and crosses into Sampson County.
 I-40 travels along the southwestern side of Newton Grove, interchanging with NC 50 and NC 55 at exit 341 and US 701 at exit 343.
-US 13 crosses over I-40 in the vicinity of Newton Grove but there is not a dedicated interchange.
+US 13 crosses over I-40 in the vicinity of Newton Grove, but there is not a dedicated interchange.
 I-40 continues southeast of Newton Grove through rural Sampson County.
 It meets US 117 Connector and NC 403 at exit 355 southwest of Faison, and I-40 begins to parallel US 117 near the exit.
 I-40 departs Sampson County and enters Duplin County approximately 4 mi southeast of exit 355.
-It continues through Duplin County for approximately 5 mi before meeting NC 24 and NC 24 Business (exit 364) west of Warsaw.
+It continues through Duplin County for approximately 5 mi before meeting NC 24 and NC 24 Bus. (exit 364) west of Warsaw.
 At the interchange, NC 24 begins an 8.4 mi concurrency with I-40 to the southeast.
 An interchange with US 117 (exit 369) is located south of Warsaw and I-40 begins to travel around Magnolia to the east.
 NC 24 departs the freeway at NC 903 (exit 373) which provides access to Kenansville.
 After the interchange, I-40 primarily turns to the south, bypassing Teachey, Rose Hill, and Wallace to the east.
 Interchanges with Charity Road (exit 380), NC 11 (exit 384), and NC 41 (exit 385) provide access to these towns and to US 117.
 I-40 begins to run parallel to the Northeast Cape Fear River and enters Pender County after crossing Rockfish Creek near Wallace.